balena-io-experimental/browser/readme.md

 # balena-labs-projects/browser

-Provides a hardware accelerated web browser to present internal and external URLs on a connected display.
+This block provides a hardware accelerated web browser to present internal and external URLs on a connected display.
 The `browser` block is a docker image that runs a [Chromium](https://www.chromium.org/Home) browser via X11, optimized for balenaOS.
 The block provides an API for dynamic configuration, and also exposes the Chromium Remote Debug port.